Yas Marina Circuit

-The Yas Marina Circuit (Arabic: حلبة مرسى ياس) is the venue for the Abu Dhabi Grand Prix.
-The circuit was designed by Hermann Tilke, and is situated on Yas Island, near Abu Dhabi, the capital of the United Arab Emirates.
+The Yas Marina Circuit (Arabic: حلبة مرسى ياس) is a 5.281 km (3.281 mi) motorsport circuit situated on Yas Island, Abu Dhabi, United Arab Emirates.
+The circuit was designed by Hermann Tilke.
+It has hosted the season-ending Formula One Abu Dhabi Grand Prix since 2009.
 Yas Marina was the second of four Formula One tracks in the Middle East, with the first being in Bahrain and subsequent tracks in Qatar and Saudi Arabia.

 A two-day GP2 Asia Series test was held to officially open the circuit, which was held a week before the 2009 Abu Dhabi Grand Prix.
-It also hosted the opening event for the Australian V8 Supercars series, the Yas V8 400, in February 2010.
-Outside motorsport the circuit was used for the final stage of the inaugural Abu Dhabi Tour cycle race in 2015.
+It also hosted V8 Supercars between 2010 and 2012, with the event being the opening round in 2010 and 2011.
+Outside motorsport, the circuit was used for the final stage of the inaugural Abu Dhabi Tour cycle race in 2015–2017.
 The circuit has an FIA Grade 1 license.

 Design

 The circuit is located on Yas Island, a headland that was cut off from the mainland by a canal.
-It has sixteen corners and several straights, and passes by the marina and through the Yas Hotel Abu Dhabi designed by New York-based architects Hani Rashid and Lise Anne Couture of Asymptote Architecture with a facade lighting design by Rogier van der Heide.
+It has sixteen corners and several straights, and passes by the marina and under the W Abu Dhabi hotel designed by New York-based architects Hani Rashid and Lise Anne Couture of Asymptote Architecture with a facade lighting design by Rogier van der Heide.

 The circuit has five grandstand areas (Main Grandstand, West Grandstand, North Grandstand, South Grandstand, and Marina Grandstand) and part of its pit lane exit runs underneath the track.
 It also houses a team building behind the pit building, Media Center, Dragster Track and VIP Tower.
 Additionally, one of the run-off areas runs underneath the West grandstand.

-This changed when the previous turns 4, 5 and 6 were redesigned and the previous turns 11, 12 and 13 were also reconfigured in time for the 2021 Abu Dhabi Grand Prix.
+This changed when the previous turns 4, 5, and 6 were redesigned and the previous turns 11, 12, and 13 were also reconfigured in time for the 2021 Abu Dhabi Grand Prix.